 I’m a senior software engineer, born in Genova, Italy, with a master degree in computer science, in the second half of his forties.

-Started using a computer at six years, gone through logo, basic, assembly, C/C++, java and finally to .NET and .NET core.
+I started using a computer at six years old, went through logo, basic, assembly, C/C++, java and finally to .NET and .NET core.
 Proficient also in databases, especially Sql Server and reporting.
-Let’s say I have also some experience on security but mainly in the past, now things have become much more difficult and I do not have too much time to keep me updated, but sometimes I am still kicking in.
+Let’s say I also have some experience in security but mainly in the past, now things have become much more difficult and I do not have too much time to keep myself updated, but sometimes I am still kicking in.

 Famous quotes:

-I am an owner of a Golf MK7.5 and I have written some detailed guides for a few optionals I retrofitted on my car, you can find them here:
+I am an owner of a Golf MK7.5 and I have written some detailed guides for a few optional extras I retrofitted on my car, you can find them here:

 - Volkswagen Golf MK7.5 Facelift Heated Windscreen Retrofit guide